AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/introduction.md

 * "Traditional" CMS
   * Content is authored for web pages, using a range of components that define how the content will be rendered on your website.
 Even here AEM is extremely flexible as your project team can develop customized components.

-## Data Modeling {#data-modeling}
+## Content Modeling {#content-modeling}

-So data modeling is another technical term - why should it interest you as an author?
+So content modeling (also known as data modeling) is another technical term - why should it interest you as an author?

 For the headless applications to be able to access your content, and do something with it, your content really needs to have a predefined structure.
 It would be possible to have your content as free-form, but it would make life *very* complicated for the applications.